dyarawilliams/100-days-of-code/r1-log.md

 ### R1D82
 Had fun implementing my portfolio..
 I think I'm satisfied now...
 But there is a few things I'd like to change on it so tomorrow will be interesting.

+### R1D83
+Started on the Regular Expression section of freeCodeCamp completed 30% (10/33).
+So far I'm loving RegEx maybe because the beginning of using it is so simple.
+The symbols are so easy to remember.